 In practice, multiple examples exist of cases where a single satellite may be required to bring into use frequency assignments at different locations in a short period of time.
-While a satellite failure is one example, there are other examples that do not involve satellite failure.
 These cases include where the timing of events may change the evaluation of whether a case is considered "justifiable" or not.
-What does seem to emerge from consideration of all of the cases in the draft CPM text is that the possibility for misuse of the BIU and suspension provisions only seems to arise for cases of an in-orbit satellite bringing into use frequency assignments at multiple orbital locations within a short period of time, while at the same time leaving one or more of the previously occupied orbital locations vacant for some period of time.
-However, even under these circumstances, there do appear to be cases where such actions could be justified as reflected in the draft CPM text.
+What does seem to emerge from consideration of all of the cases in the CPM Report is that the possibility for misuse of the BIU and suspension provisions only seems to arise for cases of an in-orbit satellite bringing into use frequency assignments at multiple orbital locations within a short period of time, while at the same time leaving one or more of the previously occupied orbital locations vacant for some period of time.
+However, even under these circumstances, there do appear to be cases where such actions could be justified as reflected in the CPM Report.
 As such, it is not possible to construct specific regulatory provisions to address the case of a single satellite bringing into use frequency assignments at multiple orbital locations within a short period of time.
 At best, it may be possible to require Administrations, in certain cases, to provide additional information when declaring that frequency assignments have been brought into use using an in-orbit satellite.